heig-vd-dai-course/heig-vd-dai-course/22-web-infrastructures/COURSE_MATERIAL.md

 virtual machine IP address is `20.73.17.105`, you must add a wildcard `A` record for `*.heig-vd-dai-course.duckdns.org` pointing to `20.73.17.105`.

+> [!TIP]
+>
+> On Duck DNS, only the root domain name is required.
+The wildcard DNS record is
+> automatically added for you.

 #### Test the DNS resolution

-Test the DNS resolution of the DNS records you added.
+Test the DNS resolution of the DNS records you added from the virtual machine and from your local machine.

 ```sh
 # Test the DNS resolution